Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 1. Destination

-- You are a vendor from Colorado, where shipping is generally not subject to tax.
+- You sell from Colorado, where shipping is generally not taxable.

-- You are selling goods to a customer in Arkansas, where shipping is typically subject to tax.
+- Your customer is in Arkansas, where shipping is typically subject to tax.

 Additional Restrictions